Methodology

 AI-Augmented Delivery

-The 80/20 split that makes the eight-guide cadence feasible.
+The 80/20 split that makes the eleven-deliverable cadence feasible.

 Federal advisory work has two layers — the mechanical 70–80% (research, drafting, formatting) and the judgment 20% (interpretation, recommendation, audit defense).
 AI without expert review is reckless on the 20%.
 Expert work without AI on the 80% is wasteful in a twelve-month firm-fixed-price contract.
-HSG's methodology lets the LLM draft the 80% and senior FAS experts confirm every consequential action.
+HSG's methodology lets the LLM draft the 80% under named workstream-lead oversight (Diana L. Caley on M&E and training; Maurice House and Kevin Latner on the FAS-facing process guides; Jelani House on engagement-management deliverables), with senior bench experts confirming every consequential action.

 AI Workflow Build